ronytesler/intuit-task/README.md

   I didn't try to run the REST service on multiple machines, or test the service with multiple clients.

 * S3 file watcher -
   I use a WatchService for monitoring the players file when the file is local.
-The local implementation is commented out in the code.
+The local file implementation is commented out in the code, and instead I use an S3 file.
 For monitoring the S3 file I can use AWS bucket notifications, when the event destination can be an SQS queue, or a lambda function that will send the event to our Rabbit queue.

 * names -